AhmedHassan95/Makefile/README.md

 ## Descriptions

-Every lab is given as an existant project with a grading system TExaS that remotely permits to evaluate my work (and push the grade on edX MOOC). \
+Every assignmenet is given as requirments with a grading system. \
-As a consequence, for each lab assignment, I completed an existant project given by the teaching staff with the requirements.
+As a consequence, for each assignment, I implemented codes and followed intrsuctions given by the teaching staff with the requirements.

 My contributions include:
 - Solve four quizzes.